 About

 Hello, my name is Per B.E.
-Bylund and Im a musculoskeletal practitioner (registered chiropractor, DC) based in Hudiksvall, Sweden.
-I have a background in clinical biomechanics after five years of study at the Scandinavian College of Chiropractic and are currently pursuing a degree in clinical nutrition (dietetics) at Uppsala University.
+Bylund and Im a clinical practioner based in Hudiksvall, Sweden.
+I have a background in clinical biomechanics (five-year professional degree), dietetics (bachelors degree) and physical therapy (ongoing bachelors degree-program) and am licensed as a chiropractor and dietitian by the Swedish National Board of Health and Welfare.
 I have been in private-practice since 2013 but have spent most of my time since then as a student of the scientific literature because I believe we, both chiropractors, doctors and physical therapists are viewing musculoskeletal disease from the wrong perspective and are therefore miss-guided in our clinical approach.

 Caution!

-About half of what you read on this site will prove to be false… the problem is that the current state of the scientific literature, and my own limited understanding of this very complicated topic prevent me from knowing which half
+About half of what you read on this site will prove to be false… the problem is that the current state of the scientific literature, and my own limited understanding of this complex topic prevent me from knowing which half…

 I’m a clinician, but I’ve also been a patient with chronic pain, thinking I was just one of those cases that nobody could figure out.
 But I was the norm, not the exception.
 Today I’m asymptomatic, but the way I got to that point was not through treatments, courses or certifications, but by thoroughly studying the scientific literature and adopting corresponding modifications to life-style-related factors.
 These factors are currently not being systematically addressed in common clinical practice, and I suspect this is because our current perspective on the problem is incorrect, which is why I seek an audience.